kyopark2014/webchat-golang-socketio/README.md

-# webchat-basedon-pubsub
+# webchat-golang-socket.io
-Web chat server and client based on PUBSUB
+It shows chat application server and client based on socket.io.
+The server is using golang to support massive traffic in a chat service.

 ### RUN